wallrue/Big-data_Final-project/README.md

 ## Architecture

 I, **Project statement**: find the topics and sentiment from unlabeled emails.

 II, **Project description**: the dataset contains 2,526 Outlook email without label.
 Therefore, the main process should be contained steps

 1. Data convert and prepocessing
 2. Using topic modeling to find the main topics of the dataset and in each email
 3. Finding the sentiments expressed in the dataset and in each email
 4. (if possible) verify the result of step 2 and 3 and labeling quality to decide futher classification model for new email coming.

-III, **Approach**
+III, **Approaches**

 Using unsuperised model (and Semi-superviased if step 4 above is feasible)
-- **Topics** using pretrained Bert Embedding to embedd text and visuliaze embedding to find appropriate cluster number (number of topics)
+- **Topics** using pretrained Bert Embedding to embedd text and visuliaze embedding to find appropriate cluster number (number of topics) .
+Output: csv file of emails and their possible topics
-- **Sentiment** ....
+- **Sentiment** ....  tobeupdated

 IV, **Evaluation** as no labeled data to compute the accuracy so the human varification is proposed

 2. <strong>Methodology:</strong>